Docker Networking: From Bridge to Overlay

 - Host B’s overlay driver decapsulates and delivers to container B

-This encapsulation adds small overhead but enables seamless multi-host networking without network team involvement for new IP assignments.
+This encapsulation adds small overhead but enables seamless multi-host networking without needing your network team to assign new IP addresses.

 VXLAN Encapsulation Flow